CHaucke89/pycentauri/README.md

 and an RTSP bridge for your NVR.

-No cloud account, no Elegoo servers — everything talks directly to the printer on your LAN. `pycentauri` auto-detects which model it's talking to and speaks the right protocol:
+No cloud account, no Elegoo servers — everything talks directly to the printer on your LAN. `centauripilot` auto-detects which model it's talking to and speaks the right protocol:

 | | CC1 | CC2 |